-The District provides educational, technical and financial conservation assistance to private landowners, businesses, schools, non-governmental education and conservation organizations, residents and other members of the public within its service area; which consists of Multnomah County west of the Willamette River and all of Sauvie Island (including the Columbia County portion of the island) and the Bonny Slope area of the Tualatin Mountains in Washington County.
+The District provides educational, technical and financial conservation assistance to private landowners, businesses, schools, non-governmental education and conservation organizations, residents and other members of the public within its service area, which contains approximately 86,260 acres.
+The service area consists of Multnomah County west of the Willamette River, all of Sauvie Island, and the Bonny Slope area of the Tualatin Mountains in Washington County.
 Specific programs include conservation planning, healthy streams, urban habitats, neighborhood demonstration projects, invasive weeds, canopy weeds, rural farms, working forests, conservation education, healthy habitats, and wetland conservation.
 The District's signature project is the proposed multi-million dollar Sturgeon Lake Restoration Project on Sauvie Island, in partnership with the U.S. Army Corps of Engineers, the Bonneville Power Administration, Multnomah County, Metro Parks and Nature, Oregon Department of Fish and Wildlife (ODFW), the Oregon Watershed Enhancement Board.
 Several other partners and private donors are contributing funds to the project through the Oregon Wildlife Foundation.